kdbanman/macros/doc/gameroom.md

 A multiplayer game communications engine that uses the AoE lock-step synchronization model.
 Each server gameroom instance is a "communications room" for clients playing together.
-If possible, RESTful style using a stateful message patterns over WebSockets.
+Where possible, RESTful style using a stateful message patterns over WebSockets.

 Each playable gameroom can be in two parent states: `setup` or `running`.
 The first is for players to join, organize themselves, and finalize the configuration.
 The second is for the game engine to run.

-Each gameroom can be in child states of the two parent states, like iterating and paused.
-Further children (like lagging or not lagging as children of paused) are gameroom defined.
-The furthest child states are engine-specific, defined using a possible gameroom state transfer description language.
+Lagging is a substate of running because lag detection during asyncronous setup state is impossible.

 Little (or, better, zero) engine code should be run on the server.
 Divergence/cheating detection is interface-based (ex. checksum of game state done client-side and sent to server).